Starc leaves captain Cummins behind to become most expensive buy in IPL history | Sports-Games

 An intense bidding war followed for Cummins with Mumbai Indians, Royal Challengers Bangalore, Chennai Super Kings, and Sunrisers Hyderabad raising their paddles frenetically to secure the services of the fast bowling all-rounder.

-In the end, it was SRH who broke the bank for Cummins, who drew the highest-ever bid surpassing the Rs 18.5 crore that Punjab Kings had shelled out for England's Sam Curran last year.
+In the end, it was SRH who broke the bank for Cummins.

 It was not the first time that Cummins attracted huge sums at the IPL auction.
 Ahead of the 2020 edition, KKR had paid Rs 15.5 crore for his services.
-Besides Cummins, Sunrisers also grabbed World Cup final hero Travis Head for Rs 6.80 crore.
+Starc, however, was shocked after making history on Tuesday.

+''It was a shock, of course.
+My wife Alyssa (Healy) is with the women's team in India so she was getting updates quicker than what I was seeing on screen.
+Surprised but thrilled,'' Starc told the host broadcaster.

 Harshal, who was released by RCB ahead of the auction, remains a sought after player with Punjab Kings going the distance for the out-of-favour India pacer.